 The Travel Fund Grant is designed to support the conference-related travel expenses of MIT graduate students in all Schools throughout the Institute.
-Specifically, this fund is allocated to conference travel expenses (including lodging) that are not currently funded by the student’s advisor or other MIT-related funding.
+Specifically, this fund is allocated to academic travel expenses (including lodging) that are not currently funded by the student’s advisor or other MIT-related funding.

 The Travel Grant is provided for domestic or international travel for the following purposes:

 If you are a recipient of a Travel Grant, you will be directed to contact the GSC Financial Administrator for reimbursement for your expenses.
 All expenses are reimbursable, and travel advances will not be granted.
 Food expenses during the conference period are reimbursable up to $30 per day if meals are not included as part of the conference package.
 Original receipts and a copy of the conference proceeding must be submitted.